'Like I am trash': Migrant children reveal stories of detention, separation

 The two were separated from their mother on June 2 after crossing the border on May 31.
 They were seeking asylum after the family faced repeated death threats in Honduras.

 Franklin and Byron were among the thousands of children separated from their parents under President Donald Trump's immigration policies.
-As the court-ordered deadline for reunifying those families passed Thursday, interviews and court filings have revealed a series of migrant adolescents and teens alleging a range of mistreatment from inedible food, brutally cold temperatures with no blankets for all the children, not being informed of their rights, bullying, guards who kick their feet to wake them up and verbal abuse.
+As the court-ordered deadline for reunifying those families passed Thursday, interviews and court filings have revealed a wide range of allegations of mistreatment by migrant adolescents and teens, including inedible food, brutally cold temperatures with no blankets for all the children, not being informed of their rights, bullying, guards who kick their feet to wake them up and verbal abuse.
 They also show the emotional toll of family separations.

 Franklin and his brother were eventually sent to live with a foster family in New York, but were not reunited with their mother until July 13.